nicksmider/mlb-stat-viewer/README.md

 My eventual goal for this project is to make a comprehensive data scrapper for Fangraphs.

-I am using this as a way to practice HTML scrapping and python data manipulation.
+I am using this as a way to practice HTML scraping and python data manipulation.

 Currenly, it will scrape Gregory Polanco's page and import his standard statistics into an SQLite database